 The source and more information about the project can be found on the project page.

-In the first step, our implementation uses the TeSSLa compiler to analyze the in- and output streams and their annotations.
+In the first step, the implementation uses the TeSSLa compiler to analyze the in- and output streams and their annotations.
 After that, the TeSSLa compiler generates a Rust project that implements the same behavior as the TeSSLa specification.

 The last step realizes the communication between the generated Rust project and Telegraf.
 For this, a Rust program is generated that connects to Telegraf via UDP.
 Incoming data points from Telegraf are interpreted and based on the information we get from that, the input functions of the TeSSLa monitor are called.
 Incoming events from the TeSSLa monitor are translated into the InfluxDB format and sent to Telegraf via UDP.